schochastics/quarto_playground/README.md

 This feature is impemented in [jupyterbooks](https://jupyterbook.org/en/stable/intro.html)

+Ideal case would be that the button is automatically added whenever a ipynb is rendered.

 [x] Extend title-block.html and add a yaml variable launch_buttons
 [ ] Via a ipynb-filter